garybuckle/garybuckleblog/_posts/coding.md

 They cater for everyone from beginner's to professionals.

+When you're starting out don't be afraid to accept that there will be bits you don't understand.
+Ask yourself the questions that will challenge your understanding of the topic but don't be put off if you don't know the answers.

 ### What is Web Development?

 So here is my take on how to look at web development: